Chicks & Ducklings

 -If you are new to owning chicks medicated feed is a good idea.

--Wild Acres uses medicated chick starter and many of our poultry friends do as well.
+-Wild Acres uses medicated chick starters and many of our poultry friends do as well.

--We wean them off medicated and slowly add non-medicated chick starter as they move into the pullet stage.
+-We wean them off medicated and slowly add non-medicated chick starters as they move into the pullet stage.

 -They should always have feed in their brooder.